-Look for a club with at least 8 different lines of equipment.
-Any slight change in angle will work new muscle fiber; raising basal metabolism, improving coordination, and increasing the hardness of the muscle group being worked.
-When we continually work the same muscle fiber by doing the same movements over and over, the body adapts and progress ceases.
-(An all too familiar syndrome).
+Look for a club with at least eight different lines of equipment.
+Any slight change in angle of movement will work new muscle fiber, raising basal metabolism, improving coordination, and increasing the hardness of the muscle group being worked.
+When we continually work the same muscle fiber by doing the same movements over and over, the body adapts and progress ceases (an all too familiar syndrome).
 Change is essential for visible results (fat loss and toning).

-Find a club with nationally certified personal trainers and exercise physiologists to change your program and carefully walk you through a new program every 4-6 weeks.
-Try to find a club with qualified trainers who will train you free for an hour every month.
-If you have to pay $30 to $50 per hour you may not use them, if they are free you will use them and you will get results, continue to progress, and stay excited about exercise!
+Find a club with nationally certified personal trainers to change your program and carefully walk you through a new program every 4-6 weeks.
+Try to find a club with qualified trainers that will train you free for an hour every month.
+If you have to pay $30 to $70 per hour, you may not use them; if they are free, you will use them and you will get results, continue to progress, and stay excited about exercise.

 Nurses should be on staff to regularly and systematically record your progress on computer printouts.
 Your awareness of your own progress is essential in goal setting and for sustained motivation.
-Heart, blood pressure, lungs, strength, % of body fat, basal metabolic rate, weight, measurements, and flexibility are variables that change month to month provided you are exercising properly.
+Heart, blood pressure, lungs, strength, percentage of body fat, basal metabolic rate, weight, measurements, and flexibility are variables that change month to month, provided you are exercising properly.

 The more classes offered, the better— and you are more likely to find something you love.
-Yoga, Pilates, Zumba, Piloxing, swimming pool classes, Tai Chi, Step, dance, boxing, kickboxing, Bosu, toning, abs, boot camp, spinning and the ALL NEW Pound Fit…to name a few!
+Yoga, Pilates, Zumba, Piloxing, Tabatacise, Cardio Fusion, TRX, swimming pool classes, Tai Chi, step, dance, boxing, kickboxing, Bosu, toning, abs, boot camp, spinning and the ALL NEW Pound Fit…to name a few.

 What about the crowds?

 Swimming pools are important to some people.
-Daycare, especially televised daycare throughout the club is of value to parents of younger children.
-Free nutritional guidance, virtually all of us could use that!
-Cleanliness to most people is not an extra, it's essential!
-Most people like a club with strict rules that are enforced by the staff, i.e. No dropping of weights, weights must be returned, towels must be used on all equipment, and no loud noise of any kind while exercising!
+Child care, especially televised child care throughout the club, is of value to parents of younger children.
+And who couldn't use free nutritional guidance?
+Cleanliness to most people is not an extra; it's essential.
+Most people like a club with strict rules that are enforced by the staff, i.e. no dropping of weights, returning weights, towels must be used on all equipment, and no loud noise of any kind while exercising.

-Most people prefer memberships that are renewed month to month instead of long term contracts!
+Most people prefer memberships that are renewed month to month instead of long-term contracts.
 Having the opportunity to put your membership on hold (freezing) can be of value.
 Choosing a club with facilities that you can use while traveling or vacationing may fit your lifestyle.
-Read the membership agreement fully!!